 The evidence statements that make up CIViC are generated from peer-reviewed, published literature.
 Our top priority is high quality (4+ star rating) Evidence Level A and B statements that associate specific variants with clinical outcomes using well powered patient cohorts.
 To help direct users towards genes known to be associated with clinical outcomes, we have compiled a list of high priority genes which you can download here.
 This list is based on a survey of 90 commerically available clinical gene panels developed by 40 distinct institutes and companies.
 If many independent groups feel that a gene is important to profile on their assay, it might be important.
 CIViC aims to spell out, with complete provenance, the evidence that each of these genes really is clinically important and why/how.

 Yes, but we urge caution when using such sources.
 It is generally preferable to find the primary source articles cited by the review article instead.
 Particularly, when a review article is describing contradictory findings from multiple studies.
 Individual evidence items created from each study should be created to capture this debate.
-The Variant Summary might be a better place to cite relevant review articles.
+The Molecular Profile Description might be a better place to cite relevant review articles.

 The content of CIViC, hosted by Washington University School of Medicine is released under the Creative Commons Public Domain Dedication (CC0 1.0 Universal) and the source code for the CIViC application is licensed under the MIT License.